UK Fin Lab

 Child Benefit Calculator – FAQs

 Yes.
-It estimates the HICBC using the higher adjusted net income entered in the form.
+It estimates the High Income Child Benefit Charge based on the higher earner’s adjusted net income.